gdescalzo/AWS_Technical_Challenge/README.md

 <details>
 <summary>GitHub account</summary>

-> The GitHub account is easly to be created, you can just go to [www.github.com](https://www.github.com).
+> The GitHub account is easly to be created, just go to [www.github.com](https://www.github.com).
 > If you need more information about the GitHub account creation process, please refer to: [Creating an account on GitHub](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

 </details>